Haunted Pub: Devil’s Den Gastro Pub – Philadelphia PA

 I will spare you all the rest of the restroom visit.
 Needless to say though I survived.

 Brownie time!
 And another beer.
 Why not right?
 As we were enjoying this amazing dessert, the male spirit was hanging around me.
-He seemed to be trying to scare me….
+He seemed to be trying to scare or tease me….
 Slightly rubbing my hair… Telling me to come down to the basement, he has something for me while showing me his knife… indicating that he loves young (I’m not that young by the way) girls…. etc.

 Check it out sometime.
 Maybe my little butcher friend will have some fun with you too.